Teklad/xorg-xatoms/README.md

 # XAtoms

-XAtoms is a tool for printing and/or searching for Xorg server atoms.
+XAtoms is a drop-in replacement for xorg-xlsatoms for printing and/or searching for Xorg server atoms.
 It can match based on partial or full names of Atoms.

 ### Build Requirements
 * libxcb